Do you suffer from joint pain?

 Antioxidants are chemical compounds that help neutralize and destroy other compounds called free radicals.

 Free radicals are a primary cause of inflammation in our bodies.
-You get them from the food you eat, dirty air, and a variety of other places.
+You get them from the food you eat, daily activity, dirty air you breathe, and a variety of other places.

 You can also create free radicals and more inflammation through your workout and training routine.